In a nutshell

 Book an EWR Airport private transfer with Go AirLink

-• Super convenient – directly from the terminal to the desired address
+- Very convenient – straight from the terminal to your destination

-• Perfect for families, groups or with a lot of luggage
+- Ideal for families, groups, or lots of luggage

 Changing Airports from Newark to JFK or LaGuardia

-However, you should expect at least 70 minutes travel time and several changes.
+However, you should plan for at least 70 minutes of travel time and a few transfers.

 Example Route from EWR Airport to JFK Airport:

-2. Take the NJ Transit train to Penn Station Manhattan
+- Ride the NJ Transit train to Penn Station in Manhattan

-4. From there take the AirTrain JFK to your terminal
+- From there, hop on the AirTrain JFK to your terminal

 Example Route from EWR Airport to LGA Airport:

-1. By AirTrain Newark to NJ Transit Station
+- Take the AirTrain Newark to the NJ Transit station

-2. Take the NJ Transit train to Penn Station Manhattan
+- Ride the NJ Transit train to Penn Station in Manhattan

 Surprisingly, there aren’t many top-rated hotels at Newark Airport.